jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 If you intend to use a dedicated graphics card (including upgrading an old system with a dedicated GPU), the following specs are recommended:

 - CPU: Intel Core i5-2300，AMD FX-8100 or better (Geekbench 6 Multicore 1500 or better), CPU Vendor / Performance will **NOT** affect hardware encode speed or quality
 - RAM: 8GB.
-However, 4GB may be enough for a Linux server that is not running a locally-rendered GUI.
-CLI or browser-based administrative panels are essential on 4GB of RAM.
+(4GB may be sufficient for a Linux server without its own GUI.)
 - Graphics: Intel Arc A series or newer, NVIDIA GTX16/RTX20 series or newer (Excluding GTX1650), **AMD is NOT recommended**.

 Intel Drivers are much easier to install on Linux, with many distributions including them by default.
 If you do not need CUDA for other applications, it is highly recommended that you stick with Intel Graphics on Linux.